 Don’t Be Too Aggressive with Care

-Over-doing anything when it comes to car care is usually just as bad as not doing it in the first place, and the same holds true for car washing.
+Over-doing anything when it comes to vehicle care is usually just as bad as not doing it in the first place, and the same holds true for car washing.

 Buy a Quality Cover and Keep a Clean Car